 On August 7, 2019 BGSU Libraries started mediating all new leases for Kanopy films using the Kanopy request form.
 We took this step in response to dramatically escalating costs, which have risen at an unsustainable rate since we started providing access to Kanopy in 2016.
-Going forward, you will need to make a request to access new Kanopy titles.
+BGSU faculty members should make requests in order to access new Kanopy titles.

 Best option: The Excel file linked below includes all active licenses for Kanopy films as of the file date, with their expiration dates: